 Generic measure of health status scores (EQ-5D-5L)

 3 patient - specific questions from self-efficacy questionnaire (SEQ)

+Patient Health Questionnaire (PHQ-9)

 Trial phase

 During the trial, all participants will be required to maintain symptom diaries in which they will record information such as pain scores, self-efficacy scores, and other treatments and medication taken, if any.
 During the trial, the trial physiotherapists (PT) will evaluate the patients via weekly re-examination to check for pain and any adverse effects.
 Patients will be asked about progress, and any queries, and will also be able to contact trial staff if they have questions regarding the treatment or any side effects.